-SOS-UK work in partnership with NUS-UK to run a growing number of programmes and initiatives that create positive change across the board on issues related to student alcohol and drug use.
+SOS-UK run a growing number of programmes and initiatives that create positive change across the board on issues related to student alcohol and drug use.

 Our work in this area focuses on reducing harm and improving student health and wellbeing.
 Our work supports action at many levels, from influencing the behaviour of individuals and upskilling staff who support students, to supporting universities and SUs to change policies, fostering a better environment for those with alcohol or drug issues to seek support.